 Training - Theoretical Orientation - Publications

 I was trained in many different modalities, and tailor my work according to what is most useful.
 I utilize psychoanalytic thought, Positive Psychology, Energy Psychology, Imago Relationship Therapy, Self Psychology, and Internal Family Systems Therapy.
-My main modes of practice are proven techniques such as cognitive behavioral interventions, mindfulness, psychodynamic therapy, imaginal healing, and energy work.
+My main modes of practice are proven techniques such as cognitive behavioral interventions, mindfulness, psychodynamic therapy, imaginal healing, guided meditations, and energy work.

 I have been practicing therapy as well as different forms of meditation since 2003.
 I always continue to learn and strive to expand my own awareness and consciousness.